 Alligators Tram Tour

 Visitors who take this tour are always thrilled to see alligators lined up basking in the sun on the banks of South Canal on brisk mornings.
-It’s not uncommon to see an alligator while hiking through Cypress Swamp or Fern Garden Trail.
+It’s also not uncommon to see an alligator while hiking through Cypress Swamp or Fern Garden Trail.

 Alligators are cold-blooded, which means their body temperature is primarily determined by the temperature of the environment.
-Their tough scaly skin protects against desiccation and physical injury, and their young hatch from shelled eggs.
+Other characteristics include the tough scaly skin that protects against desiccation and physical injury, and their young hatching from shelled eggs.

 To reduce their vulnerability, young alligators from different nests may stay together for two years in a group referred to as a pod.
 If food is abundant, a young gator can grow about one foot per year with the greatest growth in the first year.

 Hours of Operation

-- Tours run daily at 11 a.m. and 1 p.m. during the busy winter season.
+- Trams run daily at 11 a.m. and 1 p.m. during the busy winter season.
 A third tram may run at 3 p.m. based on demand.

-- Hammock Inn, 863-402-0061
+- Hammock Inn: 863-402-0061.